-In this paper we have characterized and modeled dynamic intra-WBAN ranging errors based on TOA estimation in the [3.1, 5.1]GHz and [3.75, 4.25]GHz frequency bands, the latter band being compliant with the mandatory band plan proposed in the IEEE 802.15.6 standard.
-The drawn models are based on preliminary intra-WBAN channel measurements performed in the band [3.1, 5.1]GHz, and conditioned on the channel configurations (LOS/NLOS).
-We have shown that the ranging error distribution could be modeled as a centered Gaussian distribution in LOS conditions, and as a weighted mixture between uniform and Gaussian distributions in NLOS conditions.
-In future works, this model shall be used to realistically assess the performance of new positioning and tracking algorithms, addressing the still challenging problem of large-scale individual motion capture based on stand-alone WBAN solutions.
+In this paper we have characterized and modeled dynamic on-body ranging errors based on TOA estimation in the 3.1-5.1 and 3.75-4.25 GHz frequency bands, the latter band being compliant with the mandatory band plan proposed in the IEEE 802.15.6 standard.
+The drawn models are based on preliminary WBAN channel measurements performed in the band 3.1-5.1 GHz, conditioned on the channel obstruction configurations (i.e. LOS/NLOS).
+We have shown that the ranging error distribution could be modeled as a centered Gaussian distribution in LOS conditions in case of systematic strongest path detection, and as a weighted mixture between uniform and Gaussian distributions in the case of first path detection.
+Moreover, in NLOS conditions, ranging error is also modeled as as a weighted mixture between uniform and Gaussian distributions in the case of the TOA estimation through the strongest path detection, accounting for false alarms and missed detections.
+Considering the dynamic range of the channel power transfer function empirically observed for different nodes placements, a possible extension of the model to other on-body links has also been briefly proposed and discussed for further simulation convenience (i.e. in case of arbitrary on-body nodes deployment).

+In future works, this model shall be used to realistically assess the performance of new positioning and tracking algorithms, addressing the still challenging problem of opportunistic large-scale individual motion capture based on stand-alone WBAN solutions.